Central Plains War: Northeast Army intervenes (September – November 1930)

 On 18 September Zhang Xueliang and the Northeast Army abandoned their neutrality and declared their support for Chiang.
 Several days later the Northeast Army entered the North China Plain through Shanhai Pass and captured Peking two days later.
 The Shanxi Army withdrew to the north of the Yellow River, while the Northwest Army collapsed as the morale of the anti-Chiang coalition no longer existed.
 On 4 November both Yan Xishan and Feng Yuxiang announced their resignations from all of their positions, which effectively ended the hostilities and brought an end to regional challenges against the Nanjing government.

 Aftermath

 The Central Plains War was the largest armed conflict in China since the Northern Expedition ended in 1928.
 The conflicts spread across multiple provinces in China, involving different regional commanders with combined forces of more than one million.
 While the Nationalist government in Nanjing came out victorious, the conflict was financially costly which had a negative influence on the subsequent Encirclement Campaigns over the Chinese Communist Party.

 After the entrance of the Northeast Army into central China, the defense of Manchuria was significantly weakened, which indirectly led to Japanese aggression in the Mukden Incident.
-While Chiang emerged from the war having consolidated his power as the supreme leader and established himself as a "accomplished military commander", the regional factions in the Kuomintang and their rivalries remained unsolved, which led to various problems later in the Second Sino-Japanese War and the Chinese Civil War.
+While Chiang emerged from the war having consolidated his power as the supreme leader and established himself as an accomplished military commander, the regional factions in the Kuomintang and their rivalries remained unsolved, which led to various problems later in the Second Sino-Japanese War and the Chinese Civil War.